JackieSun818/3DMS/README.md

-# 3DMS
+# DCGCN
-Here is the code for paper **3DMS: Predicting drug-target interactions based on 3D molecular structure**.
+Here is the code for paper **DCGCN: Dual-channel Graph Convolutional Network-based Drug-target Interactions Prediction Method with 3D Molecular Structure**.

 # System Requirements
 The source code developed in Python 3.8 using PyTorch 2.1.1 The required python dependencies are given below.
 3DMS is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
 There is no additional non-standard hardware requirements.